-Autism Spectrum Disorder(ASD) is a complicated developmental condition that is characterized by challenges in social situations, verbal and nonverbal communications, and stereotyped behaviors.
+Autism Spectrum Disorder(ASD) is a complicated developmental condition that is characterised by challenges in social situations, verbal and nonverbal communications, and stereotyped behaviours.
 According to the Centers for Disease Control in the US, 1 in 54 Americans are identified as having ASD.
 The prevalence rate of ASD in Korea is 2.64%, which is similar to the prevalence rate in the US.

-The specific problematic behaviors are complex and are shown in a wide range; therefore, each child with ASD has different symptoms.
+The specific problematic behaviours are complex and are shown in a wide range; therefore, each child with ASD has different symptoms.

 What Causes ASD?

 There is no clearly known cause of ASD.
 Based on the current studies, experts suspect that neurodevelopment problems due to various neurobiological reasons are the cause of ASD.
 If ASD is not treated in the early developmental stages, normal development becomes difficult, making it hard for them to adjust to the society properly as adults.